 Buddhists believe that addiction is a particularly extreme form of attachment.
 The person turns to alcohol or drugs (or process addictions such as gambling) in the belief that this can ease their suffering, but it only makes things much worse because it increases the feeling of craving.

 Buddhism and addiction – A Solution for Addiction

 The Buddhist Eightfold path can be used as a program of recovery from addiction.
 It is important not to think of this path as a linear process because the elements of this approach feed into each other (e.g. right understanding can lead to right action, but right action could also lead to right understanding).
 One of the most intriguing things for us here at Hope Rehab Center is how flawlessly this path fits in with our own approach.

 Buddhism and the Twelve Steps

-If you belong to a 12 Step Program such as Alcoholics Anonymous, you are not going to find any conflict between this and the Buddhist approach.
+If you belong to a 12 Step Program such as Alcoholics Anonymous, you are not going to find any major conflict between this and the Buddhist approach.
 There have been a number of books written about how well these two programs fit together – although the fellowship is not aligned with any particular religion.

 The Tools of Buddhism can be used by Anyone

 You don’t have to become a Buddhist, or even believe in these teachings, in order to benefit from some of the practices found with this path.
 There is now growing evidence of the benefits of mindfulness, and it can be particularly good for helping people deal with cravings – it can also be effective as a treatment for depression.
 Loving-kindness (Meta) meditation can be an excellent practice for people who are dealing with any type of self-hatred issues.